7sierratango1/7sierratango1.github.io/README.md

 ## Twitch embed
 Twitch embeds require the `parent` query parameter to match your site domain.
 This project auto-sets `parent` to the current hostname.

+## Placeholders
+- (set): replace with your Discord invite/server link
+- (set): replace with your Battle.net profile link
+- YOUR_EMAIL_HERE: replace with your preferred contact email